Student Testing, Advisement, Registration, Transition (START)

 Begin your college career on the right foot – attend one of our upcoming START Days!

 All first time, full-time freshman are required to attend a START Day.
 Advance reservations are required.
-START days will be held on Thursday, December 4, Wednesday, December 17 and Saturday, January 17, 2015.
+START days will be held on Saturday, January 17, 2015 and Tuesday, January 20, 2015

 START Days include placement testing (unless waiver approved), meeting with an advisor in your program area to plan your first semester classes and orientation activities designed to assist with your academic transition.
 A session for parents is also included in the day’s activities.
 At the end of the START Day, you’ll leave with your schedule of first semester classes, your college ID and the knowledge you’ll need to be successful as you begin your college career.